Inflectra/spira-documentation/docs/Spira-User-Manual/Timesheets.md

 To add a time entry to an artifact, click into the cell for the relevant artifact and day.
 Type the time in the format hh:mm (min 00:01, max 23:59).

+To edit a newly entered or existing entry to an artifact, click into the relevant cell and adjust the time as needed.
+Setting the time to 0:00 will effectively delete the time in that cell (doing so for all cells for an artifact will delete the artifact from that timesheet).

 If there are unsaved time entries in the timesheet the save button will be enabled.
 Click Save to commit the changes.
 This will update the actual effort for each task or incident.
 If you add 1 hour to a task for 3 different days on the timesheet, then the actual effort for that task will be increased by 3 hours.

 Other features to note when using the timesheet grid: